hansol0003/pacman2/README.md

 A far-from-perfect pacman game made with Unity and C#

 INSTRUCTIONS ON MAKING THIS GAME WORK:
+0. If you have admin privileges, skip step 1.

-1. Obtain superuser (su) preferences
+1. Obtain superuser (su) privileges

+https://zwbetz.com/add-your-account-as-a-sudoer-on-mac/ <--- use this link if you get stuck

 2. Once you have done that, type command in terminal: